 Freeman and his students initially were based in Birmingham, a location chosen because Birmingham City University has one of the few Black studies departments in the country.
 The program included trips to Bristol, Leeds and London.
 Freeman partnered with Birmingham City professor Martin Glynn to teach lectures on topics like the Windrush Generation (named for the ship that brought more than 1,000 West Indians to England to help the nation rebuild after World War II), the role of sugar cane in the slave trade and the idea of cultural Blackness—who British people consider Black and how that has led to positive and negative results.

-TU students in London
+TU students abroad in Birmingham

 Throughout the two-week experience, professor Jason Freeman (back left) took his students on tours in cities that are important to Black history in Britain.
 They are pictured here after the Black Heritage Walk in Birmingham, England.